Remembering 1989 "carte blanche" tours

 Kristina Norman is a Tallinn-based artist whose interdisciplinary practice includes video installations, sculptural objects, urban interventions, as well as documentary films and performances.
 Norman’s work is devoted to the exploration of the political potential that contemporary art offers in dealing with the issues of human rights and the politics of memory. https://www.kristinanorman.ee/

-Jiří Přibáň is a professor of legal theory, philosophy and sociology from Charles University in Prague.
+Jiří Přibáň is a professor at Cardiff University who graduated from Charles University in Prague in 1989.
 He was also visiting professor or scholar at various universities around the world.
 Jiří Přibáň has published extensively in the areas of social theory and sociology of law, legal philosophy, constitutional and European comparative law, and theory of human rights.
-He is an editor of the Journal of Law and Society and a regular contributor to Czech and international media.
+He is an editor of the Journal of Law and Society and a regular contributor to Czech and international media. https://www.cardiff.ac.uk/people/view/478897-priban-jiri

 Martin Zet is a visual and performance artist from Czech Republic.
 He lives and works in Libušín near Kladno.
 In his work, Zet enlists the aid of replicas of specific visible features to reference their meaning.
 He makes use of the possibilities of the mutual interchange between the nearby and faraway, the known and unknown, the spoken and unspoken, and the concrete and abstract. www.martin-zet.com